 The Bodhisatta was once a merchant.
 He was named Wise and a business partner was named Wisest.
-One time after they took a large caravan of merchandise to sell outside the city Wisest demanded he get a double share of their profits because his name showed he was the better of the pair.
+One time after they took a large caravan of merchandise to sell outside the city, Wisest demanded he get a double share of their profits because his name showed he was the better of the pair.
 They had each provided half the goods and half the oxen, so the Bodhisatta rejected this idea and they began to quarrel.

 In the Lifetime of the Buddha

 Two merchants took a long, difficult journey to sell their goods.
-When they returned, one of them felt certain his partner would soon die of indigestion because he had eaten very poorly on the trip, and now back at home he would be feasting on foods he loved.
+When they returned, one of them felt certain his partner would soon die of indigestion because he had eaten very poorly on the trip, and now back at home he would feast on foods he loved.
 So he delayed dividing the profit, hoping he would be able to give one share to his partner’s orphans and keep two shares for himself.

 As the delay dragged out, the honest partner went to seek advice from the Buddha about this problem.
-Wisest was an earlier birth of this cheating merchant and the Buddha told this story so the honest merchant knew that Wisest had also been a cheat in the past.
+Wisest was an earlier birth of the cheating merchant and the Buddha told this story so the honest merchant knew that Wisest had also been a cheat in the past.